OlympusDAO-Education/Documentation/faqs/basics.md

 ### Why is PCV important?

 As the protocol controls the funds in its treasury, OHM can only be minted or burned by the protocol.
 This also guarantees that the protocol can always back 1 OHM with 1 DAI.
 You can easily define the risk of your investment because you can be confident that the protocol will indefinitely buy OHM below 1 DAI with the treasury assets until no one is left to sell.
 You can't trust the FED but you can trust the code.

+As the protocol accumulates more PCV, more runway is guaranteed for the stakers.
+This means the stakers can be confident that the current staking APY can be sustained for a longer term because more funds are available in the treasury.